Tobelo people: Description

+Many Togutil already mixed with the populations from the coastal villages and live near them.
+The regional authorities have opened an office in order to facilitate their integration.
+Some settled in houses built by the authorities as part of social integration programs, such as in Dodaga (Maba).

+They obtain monetary income from the sale of forest products or hiring themselves out to new settlers to clear jungle areas for farming.
+Some donations are brought to them by the police.

 Language

-Among the Tobelo people, they speak Indonesian, Ternate, and also Tobelo, which has several dialects such as gamsung, dodinga and boeng.
+Among the Tobelo people, they speak Indonesian, Ternate, and also Tobelo, which has several dialects such as Gamsungi, Dodinga, and Boeng.

 Religion

-The majority of the Tobelo are Christian Reformer, while others are Sunni Muslims.
+The majority of the Tobelo are Reformed Christians, while others are Sunni Muslims.
 Traditional beliefs, including the vestiges of shamanism and the cult of spirits, exert a strong influence in everyday life.